alwaysai/multiple-object-detectors/README.md

 This app utilizes two object detection models, with the option of adding additional detection models.
 This may be helpful for including models that comprise very different libraries.
 In this example, one model detects numerous objects of small to medium size, and the other has a more limited library but detects some larger objects, such as airplanes, trains, and sofas.
 As there is some overlap between models, for instance they both detect people, you can compare the prediction confidences.
-The different model's output appears in separate video frames.
+Additionally, the output for each models appears in a separate video frame.

 To run this app, you will need an alwaysAI account.
 Please register at https://alwaysai.co/auth?register=true